-Some property owners like to make use of the sun to naturally dry certain items such as clothes, rugs, and bedding.
-These items should not be hung on, across or over fences, balconies, trees, outdoor rails, etc. They should be placed to dry where they are obscured from public view.
+Naturally drying certain items such as clothes, rugs, bedding etc. is permitted.
+However, these items should not be hung on, across or over fences, balconies, trees, outdoor rails, etc. They should be placed to dry where they are obscured from public view.